-Courts provide convenient access to the public and reduce lines at the court with Matterhorn online dispute resolution for waivable traffic tickets and payable misdemeanors.
+Courts provide convenient access to the public and reduce lines at the court with Matterhorn online dispute resolution for waivable and correctable traffic citations and payable misdemeanors.

-Matterhorn is available in over 50 locations such as courts, municipalities, and mediation centers in 10 states.
-To date, people have resolved over 46,000 cases online with Matterhorn.
+Matterhorn is available in over 60 locations such as courts, municipalities, and mediation centers in 10 states.
+To date, people have resolved tens of thousands of cases online with Matterhorn.

 One of Matterhorn’s most popular modules with courts is online review of traffic infractions.
-A subset of traffic tickets involve missing documentation at the time of the traffic stop.
-For eligible tickets, the fine or fee may be reduced or waived upon the ticket-holder providing valid proof of
+A subset of traffic offenses involve missing documentation at the time of the traffic stop.
+For eligible citations, the fine or fee may be reduced or waived upon the ticket-holder providing valid proof of:

 - operators permit or drivers license,